iansedano/creator-docs/_scratch.md

 ## Use Consistent Numbering

-Double-digitst (should we do triple?)
+Double-digits (should we do triple?)

 Here's a link to a tool that helps with renaming.
 You'll need it probably...